WhiteRabbit21m/nimblenode/README.md

 git clone https://github.com/massmux/nimblenode
 ```

-- edit docker-compose.yml setting: 1) the UI password (at least 8 chars long), 2) your node's ALIAS, 3) your fully qualified hostname
+- edit .env file setting: 1) the UI password (at least 8 chars long), 2) your node's ALIAS, 3) your fully qualified hostname
 - pull the image from dockerhub

 ```